Saint Peter's visits Fairfield after Brown's 31-point game

 Fairfield, Connecticut; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Fairfield hosts Saint Peter’s after Raiana Brown scored 31 points in Fairfield’s 82-76 victory against the Sacred Heart Pioneers.
+BOTTOM LINE: Fairfield hosts Saint Peter’s after Raiana Brown scored 31 points in Fairfield’s 82-76 win over the Sacred Heart Pioneers.

 The Stags have gone 9-1 at home.
-Fairfield is 15-1 in games decided by 10 points or more.
+Fairfield is first in the MAAC with 17.9 assists per game led by Izabela Nicoletti averaging 5.2.

-The Peacocks are 5-7 against conference opponents.
-Saint Peter’s ranks ninth in the MAAC shooting 27.3% from 3-point range.
+The Peacocks are 5-7 in MAAC play.
+Saint Peter’s ranks ninth in the MAAC with 29.6 rebounds per game led by Fatmata Janneh averaging 10.6.

-Fairfield averages 9.2 made 3-pointers per game, 2.1 more made shots than the 7.1 per game Saint Peter’s gives up.
-Saint Peter’s averages 6.8 made 3-pointers per game this season, 2.2 more made shots on average than the 4.6 per game Fairfield gives up.
+Fairfield averages 9.2 made 3-pointers per game, 2.1 more made shots than the 7.1 per game Saint Peter’s allows.
+Saint Peter’s averages 52.0 points per game, 2.7 fewer than the 54.7 Fairfield gives up to opponents.

-The Stags and Peacocks square off Thursday for the first time in MAAC play this season.
+The Stags and Peacocks meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Izabela Nicoletti is averaging six points and 5.2 assists for the Stags.
-Meghan Andersen is averaging 14.3 points over the past 10 games.
+TOP PERFORMERS: Meghan Andersen is shooting 48.1% and averaging 14.3 points for the Stags.
+Kaety L’Amoreaux is averaging 13.6 points over the last 10 games.

-Fatmata Janneh is shooting 45.2% and averaging 18.6 points for the Peacocks.
-Nikola Zdenkova is averaging 2.2 made 3-pointers over the last 10 games.
+Louella Allana is averaging 3.5 points and six assists for the Peacocks.
+Janneh is averaging 17.3 points over the last 10 games.

 LAST 10 GAMES: Stags: 10-0, averaging 77.5 points, 31.6 rebounds, 19.2 assists, 9.5 steals and 3.4 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 51.4 points per game.